 - 6:1 Jesus left the area and went back to his hometown, taking his disciples with him.1

 - 6:2 On his first Sabbath2 back in Nazareth, Jesus went to the synagogue and started to teach the people.
 Many of the locals were shocked at what they heard.
 Talking among themselves they asked, “Where does he come up with this stuff?
 All these insights and the power to do miracles—where does it come from?

 - 6:3 Isn’t this guy a carpenter?
 He’s the son of Mary and the brother of James, Joseph, Judas, and Simon isn’t he?
 Don’t his sisters still live here in town?”
-These people felt insulted by Jesus.
+These people felt incredibly offended by Jesus.

 - 6:4 Jesus told the people, “A prophet can get some respect just about everywhere he goes except at home.
 Hometown folks, relatives, and the family don’t generally honor their homegrown prophet.”

 - 6:5 He wasn’t able to do many miracles there.
 He did heal a few sick people by putting his hands on them.

 - 6:6 The lack of faith that he saw in his hometown shocked him.
 He left and traveled around, teaching in neighboring villages.